Graduate Programs Tuition, Billing, Financial Aid, and Refunds

 Student Financial Services strongly suggests that all federal financing options be maximized prior to turning to non-federal financing alternatives.
 Federal loans offer repayment options based on income and have forbearance and deferral options during times of extreme economic hardship that other loan programs do not offer.
 Also, some federal loan programs offer loan reductions or forgiveness for public service and teaching in high need areas.

-Students interested in private (alternative) student loans may find more information on Student Financial Services’ website.
+Students interested in private (alternative) student loans may find more information by contacting Student Financial Services.

 Many of the private lenders who lend to Mount Holyoke undergraduates will also lend to graduate students who have qualified co-signers who are U.S. citizens or permanent residents.

-Students will be refunded 100 percent of their previously paid tuition, less the enrollment deposit for new students, if the PaGE office receives written notice of an official withdrawal or leave of absence before the first day of classes.
-If a student officially withdraws or takes a leave of absence on or after the first day of classes of a particular term or session of the fall or spring semester, refunds occur on the following schedule:
+Students will be refunded 100 percent of their previously paid tuition, less the enrollment deposit for new students, if the Professional and Graduate Education office receives written notice of an official withdrawal or leave of absence before the first day of classes.
+If a student officially withdraws or takes a leave of absence on or after the first day of classes of a particular term, refunds occur on the following schedule: